Red-Panda64/tum-ws24-gpu-pro/README.md

 <img src="Citadel2.png" alt="The inside of the same citadel, looking at the god rays from the side.
 Two sentinel gnomes watch over it." width="500"/>

 # Build & Run
+**&#x26A0; This repository currently can't be built without internal access to TUM's gitlab, which hosts chair I15's TGA Vulkan library.
+We might migrate to pure Vulkan, when we get to it. &#x26A0;**

 After cloning the repository for the first time, run:
 ```
 git submodule update --init --recursive